JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ## Viability assessment flaw

 An important part of viability assessments is estimating a scheme's likely revenue.
 This is done by using 'comparables' ie the revenues other similiar schemes have realised.
-Savills were commissioned for this task and estimated an average sales value of completed homes of £776 per square foot.
+Berkeley Homes commissioned Savills for this task and they estimated an average sales value of completed homes of £776 per square foot.

 ![](http://35percent.org/img/maltst776.png)